ittner/newslinkrss/README.md

 anything else.
 Option `--body-rename-tag` (shortcut: `-N`) exists for this exact reason; assuming that we want to replace all instances of tag `amp-img` by `img`, we can just do a `-N amp-img img`.

+A similar use case appears when sites use lazy loading strategies for images.
+It is a bit common to have the image "src" attribute pointing to a placeholder image, sometimes inlined in a "data:" URL, while the URL for the actual image is in another attribute, with a script loading the image only after the user scrolls the page.
+Option `--body-rename-attr` can fix some of these cases.
+Assuming that a site has all src attributes for img tags in the attribute data-src, we can do `--body-rename-attr img data-src src`.
+Elements that do not have the old attribute will not be changed.
+If the element already has an attribute with the new name, it will be replaced.
+This operation always runs **after** `--body-rename-tag` and sees the DOM as already modified by it, so when renaming both tags and attributes, you must look for the new tag name.